 The Greek word that is translated as “coarse jesting” is eutrapelia.
 It refers to suggestive, crude or obscene language.
 This type of speech usually occurs on talk shows, and comedy programs.”
 It includes sinful humor and “refined sin.”

 The sense of the word here is polished and witty speech as the instrument of sin.

 The words that you mention are not fitting words for a Christian.
 All of them are considered to be curse or cuss words.
 We can express ourselves using normal English words.
 Why use such language when the English language has enough words to communicate our thoughts?
 Such words are usually avoided in the business world, among professionals, and in churches.
 Unfortunately, we are hearing them more frequently in the media.
 They are more common in the late comedy programs, movies containing sex and violence, and the world of fiction.

 I will end with a passage that I have attempted to follow.
-It minds us how we should speak.
+It reminds us how we should speak.

 Let your speech always be with grace, seasoned, as it were, with salt, so that you may know how you should respond to each person.
-(NASB) Col. 4:6
+(NASB) Colossians 4:6

 Our speech should be seasoned with grace and have the fragrance of Jesus Christ.